 With the average student debt for recent medical school graduates approaching $200,000, aspiring physicians are always on the hunt for scholarships and other aid to help ease the financial burden of their education.
 With that in mind, Ketamine Clinics Los Angeles is pleased to announce its annual Scholarship Program for students planning to enter medical school.

 This annual scholarship will award $1,000 to one student who plans to attend or is attending medical school to help defray educational expenses.
-To be eligible, students must be planning to enroll in medical school, or a degree program that leads to medical school, in the following academic year, or already be enrolled in a medical degree program and plan to return in the next academic year.
+To be eligible, students must be planning to enroll in medical school, or a degree program that leads to medical school, in the following academic year, or already is enrolled in a medical degree program and plan to return in the next academic year.

 The scholarship is available to all students ages 18 and over, at all levels from high school to graduate school.

-To enter the Ketamine Clinics of Los Angeles Scholarship Program contest, students must submit an essay explaining why they want to go to medical school and pursue a medical degree and showing what drives them.
+To enter the Ketamine Clinics Los Angeles Scholarship Program contest, students must submit an essay explaining why they want to go to medical school and pursue a medical degree and showing what drives them.
 We understand that quality physicians change lives, and doctors can improve the quality of — and even save lives — by providing the highest level of medical care.

 Doctors can also change lives through their compassion and empathy.
-We see the importance of fusing both of these elements for optimum results at Ketamine Clinics of Los Angeles, and for this reason, we want to help individuals with a similar perspectives become health practitioners.
+We see the importance of fusing both of these elements for optimum results at Ketamine Clinics Los Angeles, and for this reason, we want to help individuals with similar perspectives become health practitioners.
 This is the driving force behind our medical school scholarship.